nekhvoya/teamcity-test/README.md

 Preconditions:
 * admin user is logged in
-* there is test project on github containing 2 build configurations
-* build configurations contain build steps
 * project is configured in TeamCity with build steps for test project

 | Step                                                                  | Expected result                                                            |